 As noted earlier, a significant advantage for conventional WalkSAT algorithms including WalkSAT/SKC, Novelty+, R-Novelty+ with static noise lies in the fact that they show memory-less behaviour for optimal noise levels.
-This makes their performance robust w.r.t. the cutoff parameter and provides the basis for achieving optimal speedup using a straight-forward multiple independent tries parallelisation.
+This makes their performance robust w.r.t. to the cutoff parameter and provides the basis for achieving optimal speedup using a straight-forward multiple independent tries parallelisation.
 It turns out that the WalkSAT variants with dynamic noise also have this property.
 In all cases, the respective RTDs can be approximated well with exponential distributions, which is indicative of the same memory-less behaviour as observed for approx. optimal static noise.

 So far, we have only compared run-times in terms of individual variable flips.
 But obviously, the time-complexity of these search steps also needs to be taken into account when assessing the performance of the new WalkSAT variants with dynamic noise.
 The time-complexity of search steps was measured on a PC with dual Pentium III 733MHz CPUs, 256MB CPU cache, and 1GB RAM running Redhat Linux Version 2.4.9-6smp.
-It was found that for Novelty+, R-Novelty+, and WalkSAT/SLK on a broad set of benchmark instances, the CPU-time per variable flip was typically about 5-10% higher for the dynamic noise variant compared to the respective versions with standard static noise.
+It was found that for Novelty+, R-Novelty+, and WalkSAT/SLK on set of benchmark instances, the CPU-time per variable flip was typically about 5-10% higher for the dynamic noise variant compared to the respective versions with standard static noise.
 This confirms that even when using a straight-forward implementation, the dynamic noise mechanism causes only a minimal overhead w.r.t. the time-complexity of search steps.
-It may be noted that in some cases, such as for WalkSAT/SKC when running on bw\large.c, search steps were up to 20% faster for dynamic than for static noise.
+It may be noted that in some cases, such as for WalkSAT/SKC when running on bw_large.c, search steps were up to 20% faster for dynamic than for static noise.
 This is caused by the fact that the time-complexity of WalkSAT search steps depends on the number of unsatisfied clauses, which in these cases drops more rapidly in the initial search phase when using the adaptive noise mechanism.

 Due to space constraints, in this paper we report performance results for Novelty+ with dynamic noise only.
-We obtained, however, empirical evidence indicating that the same adaptive noise mechanism appears to work well for Walk-SAT/SKC and R-Novelty+.
-Using the same values for $\theta$ and $\phi$ as in the present study, the performance (lsc) achieved by test-set lsc for nov+opt lsc for nov+dyn mean cv median mean cv median flat100-239 17,205 1.18 10,497 21,102 1.07 13,231 flat200-479 495,018 1.70 241,981 573,176 1.47 317,787 uf100-430 2512.8 2.98 898.5 2550.9 2.16 1121.8 uf250-1065 53,938 5.26 8,755 64,542 4.72 13,015
+We obtained, however, empirical evidence indicating that the same adaptive noise mechanism appears to works well for Walk-SAT/SKC and R-Novelty+.
+Using the same values for θ and test-set lsc for nov+opt lsc for nov+dyn mean cv median mean cv median flat100-239 17,205 1.18 10,497 21,102 1.07 13,231 flat200-479 495,018 1.70 241,981 573,176 1.47 317,787 uf100-430 2512.8 2.98 898.5 2550.9 2.16 1121.8 uf250-1065 53,938 5.26 8,755 64,542 4.72 13,015 φ as in the present study, the performance (lsc) achieved by R-Novelty+ with dynamic noise is within a factor of 1.5 of the performance obtained using approx. optimal static noise settings for 8 of the 11 instances listed in Table 1; in four of these cases, using dynamic noise results in substantially better performane than using approx. optimal static noise.
+Even better performance can be achieved for slightly different θ and φ settings.
+Similar results were obtained for Walk-SAT/SKC; full reports on these experiments will be included in an extended version of this paper (currently available as a technical report).

-Table 2: Novelty+ with dynamic vs. approx. optimal static noise on various sets of benchmark instances. (\) The data for test-set uf100-430 was computed for 100 randomly selected instances from that set. 'cv' denotes the coefficient of variation, i.e., stddev/mean, of the distribution of lsc across the respective test-sets.
+Table 2: Novelty+ with dynamic vs. approx. optimal static noise on various sets of benchmark instances. () The data for test-set uf100-430 was computed for 100 randomly selected instances from that set. 'cv' denotes the coefficient of variation, i.e., stddev/mean, of the distribution of lsc across the respective test-sets.